In this guide

 When we think about retirement savings most of us think superannuation.
 Yet super is not the only source of private income in retirement.

-For many Australians, personal investments outside super are an important part of the retirement income mix and likely to become more so due to tighter caps on super contributions and a limit on the amount that can be transferred into the tax-free retirement phase.
+For many Australians, personal investments outside super are an important part of the retirement income mix due in part to caps on super contributions and a limit on the amount that can be transferred into the tax-free retirement phase.

 Younger investors with a lengthy time horizon are more likely to invest outside super so they can access their funds for purposes other than retirement, even if building long-term wealth is their main goal.

-According to the ASX report, 51% of adult Australians held investments outside their home and super in 2023, up from 46% in 2020.
+According to the ASX report, 51% of adult Australians held investments outside their home and super, up from 46% in 2020.

-These figures exclude wealth tied up in the family home, farm, small businesses and personal effects.
+As well as super and the family home, these figures exclude wealth tied up in the family, farm, small businesses and personal effects.

 It’s also worth noting that the figures do include savings for goals other than retirement whereas all monies in super are meant to be for the sole purpose of providing income in retirement.